 You can start with green transplants or with leeks that were grown to a small size and then dried over winter.

 All transplants should go in the ground as soon as you can work the soil.
 They should be tolerant of late frosts, especially if they have a little protection.

 In mild climates, leeks can be overwintered.
 Leeks can be planted in late summer/early fall and overwintered in the ground.
 Their growth will slow during short winter days, but pick up again when spring brings lengthening days.
 This long, slow growing technique can produce truly scrumptious flavor.
 If you plan to use this technique, look for “overwintering” varieties.

-Leeks do not tolerate extreme heat very well.
+Leeks do not tolerate high temperatures very well.
 Southern growers may not have luck with leeks as a summer crop.
 They are especially sensitive to a radical change in the weather between spring and summer.
 This can cause bolting.

 Where to Plant Leeks

 They don’t form a true bulb.
 The edible part is really a thick stem.
 However, like crops grown for their bulbs or roots, leeks require soil that is well drained.
 Drainage is essential to prevent rotting.
 Leeks are a great candidate for raised beds, provided the beds are reasonably deep.

 Leeks and other crops grown for their below ground parts require soil that is not compacted.
 However, you do not want the soil to be so loose that the plant thinks it is disturbed.
 If the plant thinks the soil is disturbed it may bolt.
 However, if the soil is too tight or fine grained, there will not be space for the developing stem to thicken.

 Leeks require nutrient rich soil, preferably amended with compost.
 Using chemical fertilizers can increase the risk of bolting.
 The best way to fertilize leeks is to add compost or manure to the soil in the months leading up to planting.